asalber/asalber.github.io/office/excel/manual/databases.md

 <img src="img/example_database_creation.gif" width="800px" alt="example of database creation" />
 </div>
 &nbsp;

+After creating a data list Excel will give a name to it, but is advisable to give it a descriptive name (see the [Naming cells and ranges](/office/excel/manual/formulas.html#Namingcellsandranges) section).

 ## Data validation
 When entering data to a data list is important to validate data to maintain database integrity.
 Data validation allows to specify which type and range of data are accepted by a cell or field (column).
 To apply a validation rule to a field, select the field column of the data list and click `Data validation` button of the `Data tools` panel on the ribbon's `Data` tab.
 In the dialog that appears, select the validation criteria from the drop-down list of the `Setting`: